ctdarwell/wolPredictor/README.md

 See also above options with *wolPredictor_MANUAL.py*

-Description of function *calcX* in *wolPredictor_xmeansDelim.py*

-X-means species delimitation:
+Description of function *calcX* in *wolPredictor_xmeansDelim.py* via X-means species delimitation:
 In order to create putative species groupings, the program uses the pairwise co-phenetic distance matrix and X-means clustering to delimit species groupings.
 At each loop iteration, `wolPredictor` will calculate clusters of species for each value of species richness (i.e. between `-m` & `-M`).
 It should be emphasised that X-means will not always arrive at the same groupings for a specific level of species richness.
 Thus, you may want to run `wolPredictor` several times to assess optimum performance.
 NB optimum performance should occur whenever species clustering best reflects your empirical data’s Wolbachia distribution, so it is worth running the program a few times.

 So, to run the program you might type: